bcgov/devops-platform-workshops/openshift-201/gitops.md

 [Video walkthrough](https://youtu.be/d_wsorGZyqo)

+**Note:** where the written instructions and video differ, please follow the written instructions.

 ## Objectives
 After completing this section, you should have an understanding of GitOps and how to use Argo CD to manage your applications and other resources.